pierre-rouleau/pel/README.rst

               Emacs PEL manages 2 package quickstart files: one for the terminal/TTY mode with that name and one for the graphics mode which has "-graphics" appended to its name.

+.. [#commands] **PEL Commands**:

+              PEL implements its own commands.
+These complements the packages PEL supports and also provide a layer that unifies mechanisms implemented by several built-in and external packages.

+              PEL currently implements 486 interactive commands.
+Some are always loaded.
+Several are auto-loaded when needed.
+This count exclude the template commands that are dynamically constructed and loaded only for major modes, such as Erlang, that support extensive tempo skeleton templates.
+The total count of commands including the skeleton command is 519.

+              Navigate the PDF files starting from the `PEL Index PDF`_ to get more information.

 .. links